armeehn/BSP-OT/README.md

 ## Header only

 If you want to easily import BSP-OT into your project, feel free to use the header only file `BSP-OT_header_only.h`.
+Note that eigen is still a dependancy.
 It can then easily be used via something like:

 ```cpp
 #include "BSP-OT_header_only.h"